Health Issues Affecting Wisconsin Hispanics/Latinos (PPT)

 This presentation, organized by former Wisconsin Minority Health Leadership Council Chair, MaryAnn Borman, provides background information pertaining to the health, social and economic disparities migrant workers experience in Wisconsin.

-Milwaukee Partnership to Respond to 2009 EPI AID Study in Milwaukee (PPT 1,423 KB) This presentation, organized by Wisconsin Minority Health Leadership Council Chair, Brenda Coley, provides statistics and social factors pertaining to HIV in Men Who Have Sex with Men (MSM) in Milwaukee.
+Milwaukee Partnership to Respond to 2009 EPI AID Study in Milwaukee (PPT) This presentation, organized by Wisconsin Minority Health Leadership Council Chair, Brenda Coley, provides statistics and social factors pertaining to HIV in Men Who Have Sex with Men (MSM) in Milwaukee.
 The presentation also addresses potential solutions for reducing the prevalence of HIV in this particular population.

 Reaching Through Barriers (Webcast series)